- Parents Home

 Here are some things to keep in mind until your next routine visit at 1 month:

-- Continue to feed your baby when he or she is hungry.
+- Continue to feed whenever your baby is hungry.
 Pay attention to signs that your baby is full, such as turning away from the nipple or bottle and closing the mouth.

 - Don't give solid foods or juice.